 If you do backups in fixed intervals, then one cycle will be equivalent to the backup interval.
 The advantage of specifying the age ranges in terms of backup cycles rather than days or weeks is that it allows you to gracefully handle irregular backup intervals.
 Imagine that for some reason you do not turn on your computer for one month.
 Now all your backups are at least a month old, and if you had specified the above backup strategy in terms of absolute ages, they would all be deleted!
 Specifying age ranges in terms of backup cycles avoids these sort of problems.

 expire_backups usage is simple.
-It requires backups to have names of the forms year-month-day_hour:minute:seconds (YYYY-MM-DD_HH:mm:ss) and works on all backups in the current directory.
+It requires backups to be stored in directories of the form year-month-day_hour:minute:seconds (YYYY-MM-DD_HH:mm:ss) and works on all backups in the current directory.
 So for the above backup strategy, the correct invocation would be:

 expire_backups.py 1 3 7 14 31

 When storing your backups on an S3QL file system, you probably want to specify the --use-s3qlrm option as well.
 This tells expire_backups to use the s3qlrm command to delete directories.